RAK4600 Breakout Board Quick Start Guide

 Upgrading the Firmware

-Before you start working with the RAK4600 Breakout Board, it is recommended to keep the breakout board updated to the latest version of the firmware.
-The latest firmware can be found in the firmware section of the RAK4600 Breakout Board Datasheet.
+Before you start working with the RAK44600 Breakout Board, it is recommended to keep the board updated to the latest version of the firmware.
+Download the latest RAK4600 firmware.

 In the following sections, two (2) options for flashing new firmware in a RAK4600 Breakout Board are shown: Upgrade through DAPLink and Upgrade through BLE.